by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 Indeed – follow the money.
 That’s where the crux of the business model is, and it’s why the Flint water crisis happened.
 It’s why you can’t run government like a business.
 Government is not a business; it’s a service.
 Businesses run on the goal of making money.
 Government does not make money.
 Government costs money, because it provides things that are necessary but not profitable.
 If a profit can be made doing something, they don’t let government do it.
 They have somebody who wants to make money do it.

 Like streets and bridges, water-and-sewer services are infrastructure-intensive.
 It’s not a matter of “build it once and forget about it.”
 Those lead-loaded water lines in Flint were installed a century ago, long before the damaging effects of lead were understood.
-Most cities of such an age have similar water lines (Chicago required lead lines until 1986), aging and leaky sewers, and other crumbling infrastructure.
+Most cities of such an age have similar water lines (Chicago required lead in water lines until 1986), aging and leaky sewers, and other crumbling infrastructure.
 Trying to get by on penny-pinching while putting public health and safety at risk is not an answer to the constant cost of upkeep and improvement of public services.

 The nightmare that is the water crisis in Flint is not, as Governor Snyder would have it, a failure of government.
 It is a failure of a concept of government – the concept of government to which he subscribes – that is cynical, antidemocratic, and irresponsible.